C/2013 UQ4 (Catalina): Discovery and identification

-The object was discovered on October 23, 2013 by Catalina Sky Survey, in Arizona in the United States.
+The object was discovered on October 23, 2013, by Catalina Sky Survey, in Arizona in the United States, with an estimated apparent magnitude around 18.5.
 The object, that had an asteroid-like appearance but a comet-like orbit, was named 2013 UQ4.
-On May 7, 2014, the object was spotted by astronomers A. Novichonok and T. Prystavski with a fuzzy, coma-like aspect, revealing it was indeed a comet (with total brightness 13.5 mag and coma diameter of 1.5').
+On 26 April 2014 the object was spotted by astronomer Michael Mattiazzo to be slightly diffuse in two minute exposures obtained with a Canon EOS 5D Mark II and a 400mm f/2.8 lens.
+On May 7, 2014, astronomers A. Novichonok and T. Prystavski noticed too a fuzzy, coma-like aspect, revealing it was indeed a comet (with total brightness 13.5 mag and coma diameter of 1.5').
 The object was then given a comet designation of C/2013 UQ4 (Catalina).

 Approach to Sun and Earth

 The comet reached its perihelion (the point that is closest to the Sun) on June 5, 2014, and then its perigee (the point that is closest to Earth) on July 10, 2014, at a distance of about 47 million kilometres.
 The comet peaked around apparent magnitude 9 and was visible in small telescopes.
-From late July 2014 until March 2015, as seen from Earth, the comet will appear near Arcturus.
+The comet was also observed by the NEOWISE mission on 7 July 2014 in the infrared, and was noted that the comet had a tail measuring 100.000 kilometers in length.
+From late July 2014 until March 2015, as seen from Earth, the comet appeared near Arcturus.